 There’s no right or wrong way but, for those with large or complex local SEO strategies and multiple physical locations, there’s no doubt that local data aggregators offer an efficient solution.

 In our 2018 Expert Local Citation Survey, 90% of experts agreed that citations were important to local SEO rankings.
 Our panel was unanimous in requiring a business phone number, city, zip / post code and URL to be identical across citation sources for local search success.
 The 22 local search experts sitting on our survey panel also believe that a mix of different citations, from a range of industry and niche sites, is preferential.

 For those charged with creating those citations, there are a couple of clear issues;

 - Building citations – we estimate that manually building citations takes around 20 minutes per listing.
 It’s easy to see how much time is required to build citations at volume, for multiple physical locations.

 - Accuracy – even changing how the city and state is formatted from one submission to another, or how the phone number is written, means citations aren’t an exact match.
 Add in the margin for human error if you’re spending all your time manually building dozens of citations (without the necessary training to handle all the different citation types) and it’s clear that accuracy can falter.

 So, what’s the solution?
 Data aggregators, or local data aggregators as they are sometimes known, offer accuracy and wide reach.
 This expanded reach, and relatively simple submission procedure, can reduce the time needed to create the volume of citations necessary for local SEO improvement, and lead to the all-important broad coverage and value over time starting sooner.

 What is a local data aggregator?

-Simply put, a local data aggregator (LDA) is an organization that gathers (aggregates) information about other businesses and then passes that data on to other sources.
+A local data aggregator (LDA) is an organization that gathers information about other businesses and then passes that data on to other sources.